offbyone/ideas/content/old/events/how-to-steal-an-election-by-hacking-the-vote-page-1.md

+---
-Title: How to steal an election by hacking the vote
+title: How to steal an election by hacking the vote
+slug: how-to-steal-an-election-by-hacking-the-vote-page-1
-date: 2006-10-26 17:27
+date: "2006-10-26 17:27"
+category: Events, Internet, Rants
+tags:
+  - events
+  - internet
+  - rants
 author: offby1
-category: Events, Internet, Rants
-tags: events, internet, rants
-slug: how-to-steal-an-election-by-hacking-the-vote-page-1
 status: draft
+---
 [How to steal an election by hacking the vote](http://arstechnica.com/articles/culture/evoting.ars), from Ars Technica.

 The next two weeks, I'll be posting unadorned links of interest.
 Enjoy!